-Monsaraz Portugal is one of the most beautiful villages in the country.
+Monsaraz, Portugal is one of the most beautiful villages in the country.
 Located in the Alentejo region, at the border with Spain, its white houses and the Monsaraz Castle are nestled on top a hill with magnificent views of the surroundings.
-Discover it in Photos and video:
+This is my guide to help you plan your visit.

 Navigate back to the complete Travel Portugal Guide

 This article contains affiliate Links (info on the Disclosure page).
 If you purchase using my link, I get a commission at no extra cost to you.